phoenixlabsresearch/spark-docs/guides/testing-guide.md

 * Test Markets
 * Tenderly: Debugging from browser
-* Tenderly Fork: Connect custom contracts to Aave Frontend
+* Tenderly Fork: Connect custom contracts to Spark Protocol Frontend

 ## Test Markets

-The simplest way to interact with Aave V3 in a test environment is to connect your wallet and use the app with fauceted funds on a test network.
-All test markets can be accessed from the [app](https://app.aave.com) or from cloning/forking the [Aave frontend](https://github.com/aave/interface).
+The simplest way to interact with Spark Protocol in a test environment is to connect your wallet and use the app with fauceted funds on a test network.
+All test markets can be accessed from the [app](https://app.sparkprotocol.io) or from cloning/forking the [Spark Protocol frontend](https://github.com/spark-protocol/interface).

 {% hint style="info" %}
 To interact with test markets make sure you toggle the **Testnet mode** _on_.
-The testnet option is available on [app](https://app.aave.com) in top right ⚙️ drop-down-menu.
+The testnet option is available on [app](https://app.sparkprotocol.io) in top right ⚙️ drop-down-menu.
 {% endhint %}

 First, you’ll need to add the test network to your wallet.
 You can directly add networks to your browser wallet with [Chainlist](https://chainlist.org).

 Next, you’ll need to faucet some base currency for the test network to pay gas for transactions.
-Here are links to available faucets (not operated or affiliated with Aave):
+Here are links to available faucets (not operated or affiliated with Spark Protocol):

 * Kovan: [Paradigm](https://faucet.paradigm.xyz), [Chainlink](https://faucets.chain.link), [Buni](https://faucet.buni.finance)
 * Mumbai: [Polygon](https://faucet.polygon.technology), [Paradigm](https://faucet.paradigm.xyz)
 * Fuji: [Avalanche](https://faucet.avax-test.network), [Paradigm](https://faucet.paradigm.xyz), [Kyte](https://faucet.kyte.one)
 * Arbitrum Rinkeby: [Arbitrum](https://faucet.rinkeby.io)

-Each testnet market has a custom set of assets which can be fauceted from the Aave faucet.
+Each testnet market has a custom set of assets which can be fauceted from the Spark Protocol faucet.
 To access the faucet interface: switch to the market which you want to test, be sure your wallet is connected to the correct network and *testnet mode* is on.
-The faucet link is available at bottom of the supply column in _Dashboard_ or you can manually update url to `https://app.aave.com/faucet/`.
+The faucet link is available at bottom of the supply column in _Dashboard_ or you can manually update url to `https://app.sparkprotocol.io/faucet/`.

 Once you have test assets, you can supply, borrow, repay, withdraw, and test V3 features: